fedecanesa/fedecanesa/README.md

-<h1 align="center"> Hola! 👋 Soy Federico</h1></br>
+<h1 align="center"> Hi! 👋 I´m Federico</h1></br>

-Como desarrollador front-end me apasiona crear sitios web y aplicaciones web de alto rendimiento que brinden una experiencia de usuario perfecta.
-Tengo experiencia en la colaboración con equipos multifuncionales, incluidos diseñadores y desarrolladores de back-end, para garantizar que el producto final cumpla con los objetivos del cliente y supere las expectativas del usuario.
-Mi enfoque en el diseño centrado en el usuario y la atención a Los detalles me permiten crear interfaces elegantes y funcionales que mejoran la experiencia general del usuario.

-Conectémonos para discutir cómo puedo ayudar a su organización a alcanzar sus objetivos de desarrollo frontend.
+I am a full stack developer with over 4 years of experience, specializing in the creation and optimization of advanced web applications.
+My collaborative approach with interdisciplinary teams enables me to exceed established objectives and enhance the end-user experience.
+Committed to professional and personal growth, I actively seek new challenges that allow me to expand my technical skills, mentoring abilities, and talent management.
+I aspire to contribute in an environment that values innovation and the constant development of its teams.

-Competente en el stack MERN.
-Utilizo tecnologías como HTML, CSS, JavaScript, React.js, Typescript.js, Next.js, Redux, Zustand, Material-UI, BEM, SASS, RESTful API, Postman, Git.
+Proficient in the MERN stack.
+I use technologies like HTML, CSS, JavaScript, React.js, Typescript.js, Next.js, Redux, Zustand, Material-UI, BEM, SASS, RESTful API, Postman, Git.

-Además tengo conocimientos de Node.js, Express.js, Nest.js y MongoDB.
+I also have knowledge of Node.js, Express.js, Nest.js and MongoDB.

+#FrontendDeveloper
+#HTML
+#CSS
+#JavaScript
+#React
+#UserExperience
+#UserInterface
+#WebDesign
+#WebDevelopment
+#ResponsiveDesign
+#Accessibility
+#E-commerce
+#DigitalMarketing
+#DesarrolloWebMovil
+#UXDesigner
+#FullStackDeveloper